Top Entry-Level Resume Examples for You to Use This Year

 In an entry-level resume, you need to highlight your skills and non-job experience as much as possible.
 In an entry-level position, recruiters know that you’re probably not going to have a very significant experience section.
 However, they will expect you to have skills that relate to the job, any required certifications, and the right personality traits (or soft skills) for the job.
 These are the areas you should highlight when you’re applying.

 The structure of your resume will depend on which resume format you use.
-The three formats are chronological, which emphasizes work experience, functional, which emphasizes skills, and hybrid or combination, which emphasizes both.
+The three formats are chronological resume, which emphasizes work experience, functional resume, which emphasizes skills, and hybrid orcombination resume template, which emphasizes both.
 For an entry-level resume, it’s usually best to go with a functional format, which focuses on your abilities rather than your lack of work history.

 Header